-EmblemHealth administers the direct pay dental plan offered to New York State retirees.
+EmblemHealth administers the direct pay dental plan.
 The benefits offered under this plan are not the same benefits offered under the Preferred Dental Plan for active employees or the COBRA Plan offered to retirees.
 You should automatically receive an enrollment form and summary of benefits after you retire.
 If you do not, call EmblemHealth at 1-800-947-0101.
 Employees who receive dental and vision benefits through a union Employee Benefit Fund may be eligible to continue coverage through that Fund under COBRA.
 These employees are also eligible for the direct pay dental plan at the end of the COBRA period.
 Contact your union Employee Benefit Fund for information.